Twitter prohibits bulk posting

 No, as long as you're sending unique messages to each Twitter account, even if they are sent out at the same time on the same date, this is fine.
 This update specifically relates to messages which have the same or similar content being sent to multiple Twitter accounts at the same time.

-Twitter’s definition of behavior considered as Spam:
+Twitter’s definition of behaviour considered to be spam:

 Spam: You may not use Twitter’s profiles for the purpose of spamming anyone.
 Spam is generally defined on Twitter as bulk or aggressive activity that attempts to manipulate or disrupt Twitter or the experience of users on Twitter to drive traffic or attention to unrelated accounts, products, services, or initiatives.